YangChangHee/SKIN_GCN/README.md

 * SFA (Skin-nonSkin dataset) - Citation : CASATI, J. P. B. ; MORAES, D. R. ; RODRIGUES, E. L. L. .
 SFA: A Human Skin Image Database based on FERET and AR Facial Images.
 In: IX Workshop de Visão Computacional, 2013, Rio de Janeiro.
 Anais do VIII Workshop de Visão Computacional, 2013.
 * If you want to use this Dataset, go to URL : http://www.sel.eesc.usp.br/sfa/ (I don`t upload the SFA file Because it could be a problem)
 * I am currently writting a paper with this code, If it is completed, I will also post my thesis
+* If you use it commercially, please contact my email, If you use it in github or other open source in a project, please provide a source.
 ## Contact Information
 * qazw5741@naver.com & YangChangHee2251@gamil.com
+## Installation Process
+* numpy
+* matplotlib
+* pandas
+* tqdm
+* pytorch
+* hashlib
+* json
+* os
+* torchvision
+* argparse
+* seaborn
 ## Directions for use
 * Step 1.
 Make_dataset (https://github.com/YangChangHee/SKIN_GCN/blob/main/Make_dataset/step%201.%20make%20dataset.ipynb)